 EMS launched a pilot program in January 2019 for its Bay Area partners with a combined audience reach of 500,000.
 This training program consisted of three digital story telling webinars delivered by DemLabs for twenty three media reporters.
 Twelve of the participating reporters have already integrated these digital techniques into their 2020 Census reporting.

 Comments by other community members on an issue are persuasive.
 These comments are in the same language and include cultural references missing in the mainstream media.

 EMS decided to train journalists to collect videos from their readers on why adding a citizenship question to the census was a terrible idea.
-Videos were collected with the free FlipGrid. app.
-Journalists would prompt readers in their native language about how they felt about being left out of the census and being denied benefits they were entitle to.
+Videos were collected with the free FlipGrid app.
+Journalists would prompt readers in their native language about how they felt about being left out of the census and being denied benefits they were entitled to.
 Respondents could make their thirty second recording from either a phone or laptop.
 The videos collected were edited into a short video montage using iMovie.

 Building a StoryMap

 Journalists are already natural storytellers.
 They can make their stories even more engaging by adding rich content such as videos, images, maps and music.
 EMS chose StoryMaps to explain the proposed change to the census and how their readers could make their objections heard.
 The EMS StoryMap shows how to deliver a compelling, timely message.
 It weaves the EMS video montage, images from Unsplash, and a YouTube video into a call for action with three core elements.

 1. Background: How a census impacts the lives of people it counts – and does not count.